bladecell/bazosScraper/README.md

 # Bazos Scraper API

 A Flask-based REST API that provides endpoints for scraping listings from Bazos marketplace.
 The API supports both synchronous and asynchronous search operations with customizable search parameters.
+Main purpose is to be used with [ChangeDetection](https://github.com/dgtlmoon/changedetection.io).

 ## Features